garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 29.20216

 Note that the regression tree appears to have the best MSPE, although we cannot really assess whether the observed differences are beyond the uncertainty associated with our MSPE estimators.
 In other words, would these differences still be so if we used a different training / test data split?
-In fact, a very good exercise for you would be to repeat the above comparison using different training/test splits, or even better: using all the data for training and K-fold CV to estimate the different MSPEs.
+In fact, a very good exercise for you would be to repeat the above comparison using **many** different training/test splits, or even better: using all the data for training and K-fold CV to estimate the different MSPEs.

 #### Pruning regression trees

 The stopping criteria generally used when fitting regression trees do not take into account explicitly the complexity of the tree.
 Hence, we may end up with an overfitting tree, which typically results in a decline in the quality of the corresponding predictions.
 As discussed in class, one solution is to purposedly grow / train a very large overfitting tree, and then prune it.
 One can also estimate the corresponding MSPE of each tree in the prunning sequence and choose an optimal one.
-The function `rpart` implements this approach, and we illustrate it below:
+The function `rpart` implements this approach, and we illustrate it below.
+We force `rpart` to build a very large tree via the arguments of the function `rpart.control`.
+At the same time, to obtain a good picture of the evolution of MSPE for different subtrees, we set the smallest complexity parameter to be considered by the cross-validation experiment to a very low value (here we use `1e-8`).

 ``` r
 myc <- rpart.control(minsplit=3, cp=1e-8, xval=10)